JortSiemes/JNM-Premaster/Vakken/Taal en communicatie/Tentamens/Belangrijke stukken voor tentamen - TC.md

 Declarative

 ### [[Directe]]-[[indirecte]] [[taalhandelingen]]

+the connection is always
+indirect = felicty conditions of primary speech act is stated in secondary speech act

+Sincerity = i want you to, i need you to (about the speaker) preperatory condition = can you, i can, could you, may i, do you want to

 ### Hoe kun je de [[primaire taalhandeling]] afleiden met behulp van de [[geslaagdheidsvoorwaarden]]

+Primaire taalhandeling:
+Promise
+Request
+Question
+Thanks

 (hoe verbind je de primaire en secondaire [[taalhandelingen]]? vraag op tentamen)